 CAB Code of Ethics, Clause 6 – Full, Fair and Proper Presentation

 It is recognized that the full, fair and proper presentation of news, opinion, comment and editorial is the prime and fundamental responsibility of each broadcaster.
 This principle shall apply to all radio and television programming, whether it relates to news, public affairs, magazine, talk, call-in, interview or other broadcasting formats in which news, opinion, comment or editorial may be expressed by broadcaster employees, their invited guests or callers.

 In all CBSC decisions, the Panels assess the broadcaster’s response to the complainant.
 The broadcaster need not agree with the complainant’s position, but it must respond in a courteous, thoughtful and thorough manner.
-In this case, a representative of the complainant organization went to CHOI-FM’s offices to meet with the assistant program director in an effort to correct the facts, accompanied by supporting documents, on the same day as the first broadcast.
-The broadcaster should have ensured the rapid correction of the errors.
-However, subsequent to the receipt of this complaint, the broadcaster not only fulfilled its required duty of responsiveness, it also pulled the program from its schedule and ended its association with the host.
-Subject to the announcement of this decision, nothing further is required in this regard in this instance.
+In this case, CFEL-FM responded adequately to the complainant, summarizing its position with respect to the complaint and committing to pay more attention to this type of message in the future.
+The broadcaster fulfilled its obligations of responsiveness and nothing further is required in this regard in this instance.